rangeengine/Range-Engine-Docs/source/api/Range.events.rst

    Return the string name of a key event.
 Will raise a ValueError error if its invalid.

-   :arg event: key event constant from :mod:`bge.events` or the keyboard sensor.
+   :arg event: key event constant from :mod:`Range.events` or the keyboard sensor.
    :type event: int
    :rtype: string